SUBMISSION AND GUIDELINES

 If a paper is accepted for publication, the corresponding author will pay a processing fee of $30 and a handling fee of $15 per page.
 Also, there is a $35 fee per journal copy per co-author.
 Each author will receive a copy of the journal.

 The IABPAD Journals have been issued ISSN numbers by the Library of Congress.
-The journals are indexed in the world wide databases of EBSCO publishing Inc. and Gale Cengage Learning.
+The journals are indexed in the worldwide databases of EBSCO Publishing Inc., Gale Cengage Learning, and ProQuest.

 JOURNAL GUIDELINES FOR AUTHORS